“The mind of man plans his way, But the LORD directs his steps.” Proverbs 16:9

 “No good thing does the Lord withhold from those who walk uprightly.” ~Psalm 84:11

-In my last post, “Faith in Difficult Times” I shared about my struggle to believe the Word of God over my own feelings after the miscarriage of our 3rd child.
+In part 1, I shared about my struggle to believe the Word of God over my own feelings after the miscarriage of our 3rd child.
 Psalm 84:11 is one verse that took incredible amounts of faith for me to believe.
 After all, if God isn’t holding anything good from me, then why in the world is He withholding children from us?
 It’s in His Word that He says children are a blessing.

 After walking in truth week after week, despite my feelings, it amazed me to see how my feelings began to align themselves with the Word of God.
 I began to ask God for what my heart was truly longing for: “the fullness of joy in His presence” (psalm 16:11).
 After a couple years of tragedies and sorrow, I simply longed for deep, profound joy.
 Yes, I hoped that God would allow our children to one day live outside the womb, but what I was really truly longing for was the joy I find in His presence alone.